Taliesin (studio): 1914 attack and fire

 With the house empty and people wounded, Carlton ran to the basement and into a fireproof furnace chamber.
-He brought a small vial of hydrochloric acid with him as a fallback plan in case the heat became too much for him to handle.
-Carlton did attempt suicide by swallowing the acid, but it failed to kill him.
+He had brought a small vial of hydrochloric acid with him and attempted suicide by swallowing it, but it failed to kill him.
 Together, Lindblom and Weston ran to a neighboring farm to send the alert of the attack.
-Weston then returned to the Taliesin, and used a garden hose to help extinguish the flames.
-His efforts saved the studio (with the many of Wright's drawings and manuscripts), as well as the agricultural part of the building.
+Weston then returned to Taliesin and used a garden hose to help extinguish the flames.
+His efforts saved the studio (with many of Wright's drawings and manuscripts), as well as the agricultural part of the building.
 Eventually, neighbors arrived to assist in putting out the fire, to tend to survivors, and search for the murderer.
 Gertrude was found in a nearby field, apparently unaware of her husband's intentions.
 She was dressed in travel clothes, expecting to catch a train to Chicago with Julian to seek a new job.